Q & A with Television Designer Kim Lewis

 A: We wanted “Vivian”, our Palm Springs style, to feel bright, clean, and colorful.
 I love using bold pops of color, so having bright, functioning light is very important to create the right canvas.

-Q: Why did you choose the Bonsai Gooseneck Light for the exterior?
+Q: Why did you choose the Canal Gooseneck Light for the exterior?

 A: I love the look of this classic barn light…it’s warm and welcoming, so perfect for the entry!
 The Buttery Yellow color is just so cheerful and the perfect pop of color against the white siding.